What Are Restriction Enzymes?

 Types of Restriction Enzymes

 There are five different types of restriction enzymes.
 Type I cuts DNA at random locations as far as 1,000 or more base-pairs from the recognition site.
 Type III cuts at approximately 25 base-pairs from the site.
-Both of these types require ATP and may be large enzymes with multiple subunits.
+Both of these types require ATP and can be large enzymes with multiple subunits.
 Type II enzymes, which are predominantly used in biotechnology, cut DNA within the recognized sequence without the need for ATP and are smaller and simpler.

 Type II restriction enzymes are named according to the bacterial species from which they are isolated.
 For example, the enzyme EcoRI was isolated from E. coli.
 Most of the public is familiar with E. coli outbreaks in food.

 Type II restriction enzymes can generate two different types of cuts depending on whether they cut both strands at the center of the recognition sequence or each strand closer to one end of the recognition sequence.

 The former cut will generate "blunt ends" with no nucleotide overhangs.
 The latter generates "sticky" or "cohesive" ends because each resulting fragment of DNA has an overhang that complements the other fragments.
 Both are useful in molecular genetics for making recombinant DNA and proteins.
 This form of DNA stands out because it is produced by the ligation (bonding together) of two or more different strands that weren't originally linked together.

 Type IV enzymes recognize methylated DNA, and Type V enzymes use RNAs to cut sequences on invading organisms that are not palindromic.